 Legal representative is defined in rule 2.3(1).
 A legal representative employed by a party may sign a statement of truth.
 However a person who is not a solicitor, barrister or other authorised litigator, but who is employed by the company and is managed by such a person, is not employed by that person and so cannot sign a statement of truth.
 (This is unlike the employee of a solicitor in private practice who would come within the definition of legal representative.)
 However such a person may be a manager and able to sign the statement on behalf of the company in that capacity.

-3A.1 Where a document containing a statement of truth is to be signed by a person who is unable to read or sign the document, it must contain a certificate made by an authorised person.
+3A.1 Where a document containing a statement of truth is to be signed by a person who is unable to read or sign the document other than by reason of language alone, it must contain a certificate made by an authorised person.

 3A.2 An authorised person is a person able to administer oaths and take affidavits but need not be independent of the parties or their representatives.

 (1) that the document has been read to the person signing it;